vstuhumanoid/ar600_description/README.md

 ## Features:
  - XACRO model of robot
  - Visual and collision meshes
- - Mass, CoMs and intertia properties
+ - Mass, CoMs and inertia properties
  - Gazebo-ready